• Out & About

 “Each season of Halloween Nights is the result of months of creativity, planning and innovation, and every year we push ourselves to go further,” said Erin Davis, director of Halloween Nights.
 “For 2025, we’ve raised the stakes once again with Dark Tides and Apocalypse Pass, two all new experiences that redefine the scale and intensity of the festival.”

-In addition, this year’s event showcases expanded food and beverage offerings, a redesigned event flow and enhanced sets and characters.
+In addition, the 2025 event showcases expanded food and beverage offerings, a redesigned event flow and enhanced sets and characters.
 “This year’s event will deliver our most immersive, cinematic and unforgettable Halloween Nights yet,” said Davis.
-“From the moment visitors step through Eastern State’s front gate, they’ll be transported into a world of spectacle and surprise.”
+“From the moment visitors step through Eastern’s State’s front gate, they’ll be transported into a world of spectacle and surprise.”

 The penitentiary, with vaulted, skylit cells, closed as an active prison in 1971.
 According to easternstate.org, the prison, “known for its grand architecture and strict discipline, was the world’s first penitentiary, designed to inspire penitence, or true regret in the hearts of prisoners.”
-Eastern State imprisoned nearly 85,000 inmates in its long history, including “Scarface” Al Capone and “Slick Willie” Sutton.
+The facility imprisoned nearly 85,000 inmates throughout its history, including “Scarface” Al Capone and “Slick Willie” Sutton.

-According to their website, proceeds from Halloween Nights ticket sales will support the “preservation of Eastern State and their mission to preserve America’s first penitentiary, advancing public understanding of the criminal justice system.”
+According to their website, proceeds from Halloween Nights will support the “preservation of Eastern State and their mission to preserve America’s first penitentiary, advancing public understanding of the criminal justice system.”

 For information or to purchase tickets, visit www.halloweennights.org